 5. Keep It Healthy

-Go for homemade drinks like lemonade, fresh fruit juices, coconut water, buttermilk instead.
+Go for homemade drinks like lemonade, fresh fruit juices, coconut water, and buttermilk instead.

 6. Keep it separate